The Mystery of the Holy Companion

 Few figures in the Gospel narratives command as much fascination and debate as Mary Magdalene.
-Her presence in the story of Jesus is both undeniable and enigmatic, evolving from a devoted follower to the first witness of the Resurrection.
+Her presence in the story of Jesus is both undeniable and enigmatic, evolving from a devoted follower to the primary witness of the Resurrection.
 Yet, despite this prominence, her identity has been shrouded in centuries of conflation, misinterpretation, and, in some cases, deliberate redefinition.
-To understand the depth of her significance, we must first accurately identify Mary Magdalene in the canonical Gospels before exploring how her story challenges traditional notions of intimacy, companionship, and theological propriety.
+To understand the depth of her significance, we must first accurately identify Mary Magdalene in the canonical Gospels before exploring how non-canonical traditions deepen the mystery, and how a close reading of her encounter with the risen Christ challenges traditional notions of intimacy, companionship, and theological propriety.

 Separating Fact from Tradition

-Notably absent from any of these texts is the idea that Mary Magdalene was a prostitute, a misconception introduced centuries later.
-This confusion arose from the conflation of three different figures: the unnamed "sinful woman" who anoints Jesus' feet (Luke 7:36–50), Mary of Bethany (John 12:1–8), and Mary Magdalene herself.
-This synthesis, later codified by Pope Gregory the Great in 591 AD, has no scriptural foundation.
-The Eastern Orthodox Church, by contrast, has always preserved a distinction between these women.
+Notably absent from any of these texts is the idea that Mary Magdalene was a prostitute.
+This misconception arose from the conflation of three different figures: the unnamed "sinful woman" who anoints Jesus' feet (Luke 7:36–50), Mary of Bethany (John 12:1–8), and Mary Magdalene herself.
+This synthesis, which has no scriptural foundation, was officially codified in the Western Church by Pope Gregory the Great in his Sermon 33, delivered in 591 AD.³ This interpretation served a pastoral purpose, creating a powerful archetype of the repentant female sinner, but it obscured the historical figure of Mary.
+The Eastern Orthodox Church, by contrast, has always preserved the distinction between these women.

-What remains indisputable is that Mary Magdalene held a position of unique proximity to Jesus—one that transcends the expected role of a disciple and ventures into the realm of sacred companionship.
+What remains indisputable across these traditions is that Mary Magdalene held a position of unique proximity to Jesus—one that transcends the expected role of a disciple and ventures into the realm of sacred companionship.
 It is this closeness that makes her story both compelling and disruptive.

 The Challenge of Intimacy in the Gospel Narrative